Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Conclusions

 Our simulations may show different trends with assumed stellar and binary physics parameters compared to previous studies.
 The dependencies on metallicity we find are in contrast to \citet{GiacobboMap2019_ecsn} and \citet{Giacobbo2018_impact_of_Z}, which show that the efficiency of BNS mergers either reaches a minimum near $Z=0.1 Z_{\mathrm{\odot}}$ or tends to be insensitive to metallicity, depending on CE and kick assumptions \citep{Klencki2018,Chruslinska2018,neijssel_effect_2019,Santoliquido2021,Broekgaarden2022,Iorio2022}.
 Unlike these studies, we do not preform a full population study and thus do not model the evolution prior to the formation of the first NS.
 Metallicity trends in this initial stage of evolution could impact the underlying distribution of NS--H-rich progenitors.
 Nonetheless, our simulations may indicate that the formation efficiency of BNS mergers may be more sensitive to metallicity than previously thought.
 Follow-up studies using, or informed by, detailed binary simulations such as these are required to fully address this metallicity dependence.

 We find that the outcome of our simulations can be sensitive to the mass ratio of the binary systems.
 When considering a more equal mass ratio we find BNS mergers following a phase of stable MT without CE but only if the newly-formed NS receives a strong SN kick.
 BNS mergers from stable MT comprise a small subset of the total BNS mergers in our grid and likely do not play a large role in the formation of BNS mergers within a Hubble time.
-The outcomes of binary evolution modeling are known to be highly sensitive to natal kick velocities.
-For example, using the rapid population synthesis code \texttt{COMPAS} \citep{Stevenson2017,Riley2022}, \citet{Vigna2018} show that when all SNe in their population are given high kick velocities, they fail to reproduce observed Galactic BNSs with low eccentricities and large orbital periods.
-In contrast to our results, using the rapid population synthesis code \texttt{MOBSE} \citep{Giacobbo2018_eddington}, \citet{GiacobboMap2019_ecsn} find that the number of merging BNS systems is larger when kick velocities are sampled from a Maxwellian distribution with $\sigma_{\mathrm{ECSN}}=7$--$26~\ \mathrm{km \ s}^{-1}$ than with $\sigma_{\mathrm{ECSN}}=265~\ \mathrm{km \ s}^{-1}$.
-Given our more detailed stellar modeling, it is likely that the interplay between post-CE separations and natal kicks is different in our simulations compared to previous studies.
-Both CE and SN kicks play critical roles in the merger rate predictions of BNSs and NSBHs \citep{Giacobbo2018_impact_of_Z,Broekgaarden2021_impact_of_on_NSBH}, and must be explored in more detail in order to fully understand their impact on the formation of mergers involving NSs.